maxim111333/incubator-aurora/docs/update-heartbeat.md

 --------------

 ## Overview
-This feature builds on top of the scheduler job update support implemented recently in [AURORA-610](https://issues.apache.org/jira/browse/AURORA-610) and is introduced by [AURORA-690](https://issues.apache.org/jira/browse/AURORA-690).
+This feature is introduced by [AURORA-690](https://issues.apache.org/jira/browse/AURORA-690) and builds on top of the scheduler job update support implemented recently in [AURORA-610](https://issues.apache.org/jira/browse/AURORA-610).
 To reiterate: some Aurora services may benefit from having more control over the server updater process by explicitly acknowledging the job update progress.
 This may be helpful for mission-critical service updates where explicit job health monitoring is required during the entire job update lifecycle.